campfireunion/docs/docs/2023.2/studio/how-tos.md

 [[> Characters / How to create and import your own characters]]

 ## Sets
-Select the perfect scene from our preloaded sets or import your own.
+Select or create the perfect scene.

 [[> Sets / How to use sets]]